 - Strain the tea, sweeten to your liking and drink

-Read about eleuthero’s benefits on Medical News Today
+Read about eleuthero’s potential benefits on Medical News Today